 Property, Real Estate and Lands plans and negotiations- this deliverable will address negotiations for rights of entry, acquisition and easements required for the project.
 The project team will provide a summary and professional judgment of discussions with Unocal/Chevron regarding the availability of the property to host part of the channel and with BNSF regarding daylighting the channel under the existing bottomless culverts.

-In addition, the City will be undertaking, supporting studies in parallel to this project using separate funding sources. considered leverage and not direct project matching funds.
+In addition, the City will be undertaking, supporting studies in parallel to this project using separate funding sources.
+These studies support the overall goals of this project and provide multiple benefits, they are not directly related to Chinook recovery benefits provided by this project and are therefore considered leverage and not direct project matching funds.

 Marina Beach Park Master Plan: Once the preferred beach daylight alignment is identified the City will incorporate this alignment into a master planning process for the entire Marina Beach Park area.
 This planning process will address infrastructure, public use constraints, competing park uses and the public opinion of the redesign of Marina Beach Park.
-The City is anticipating theaddress possible changes to the Off Leash Area adjacent to Marina Beach Park.
+The City understands that providing room for beach daylight channel migration is necessary component of the restoration plan.
+The City is anticipating the Master Planning process will address possible changes to the Off Leash Area adjacent to Marina Beach Park.

 Dayton St. & SR 104 Flood Reduction Study: The preliminary results of this study indicate the preferred solution to the frequent flooding at this intersection includes 1) separation of the Dayton St. stormwater system (including removal of stormwater discharges from Harbor Square to the Marsh) from the Willow Creek/Shellabarger Creek/Edmonds Marsh system and 2) improving flood conveyance in both systems.
 Improving the Shellabarger Creek culverts under SR 104 and providing a more defined channel in the Marsh will separate these flows allowing Shellebarger Creek to discharge through the Marsh without mixing with the Dayton St. stormwater.
 The Willow Creek daylight project is a component the proposed flood reduction solution to provide conveyance and tributary flows to the Marsh from Willow and Shellabarger Creeks, while reducing other urban stormwater flow to the marsh.